Lapeyus/QwinixTechChallenge/README.md

     },
 </code>
-<h3>The ec2 instances should be configured with apache listening on port 8080.</h3>
+###The ec2 instances should be configured with apache listening on port 8080
 <code>

      "LaunchConfig": {